30 hours free childcare and us

 30 hours free childcare

-30 hours free childcare available from September 2017.
-Eligible parents of 3 & 4 year olds will be entitled to claim additional childcare funding from the government. *This is highlighted in the media as 30 hours free childcare, this is in fact only over 38 weeks.
+30 hours free childcare has been extended to all eligible children from 9 months from September 2025 . *This is highlighted in the media as 30 hours free childcare, this is in fact only over 38 weeks.
 For settings that operate over longer weeks, as we do, this equates to just over 22 hours per week.
 If you want to find out more about claiming 30 hours with other government childcare benefits then click here

 Eligibility rules for 30 hours free childcare